mvolkmann/blog/src/prolog.md

 The {% aTargetBlank "https://sicstus.sics.se/eval.html",
 "evaluation version" %} is free of charge.

+SICS is an acronym for the Swedish Institute of Computer Science.

 It is one of the most conforming and sophisticated Prolog systems.
 No other system is even remotely comparable in terms of robustness.